SCENE 01 / UNDERWATER CAMERA OPERATORS

 What locations in Japan are suitable for underwater filming?

-Japan offers diverse underwater filming locations: Okinawa (clear tropical water, marine life), Sea of Japan and Pacific coasts (diverse conditions), lakes and rivers (freshwater environments), and numerous studio tanks and pools for controlled shoots.
+Japan offers many underwater filming spots: Okinawa (clear tropical water, marine life), the Sea of Japan and Pacific coasts (mixed conditions), lakes and rivers (freshwater settings), and many studio tanks and pools for controlled shoots.

 How do you handle underwater lighting?